CybexDex/RomeAPI/README.md

 # CYBEX ROME API Library

- The CYBEX API library is used to connect and trade with the decentralized realtime cryptocurrency exchange - CYBEX.
+ The CYBEX ROME API library is used to connect and trade with the decentralized realtime cryptocurrency exchange - CYBEX.
 The trading process on a decentralized exchange is different from others by nature, instead of logging in a session with passwords, all the API endpoints are publicly open, but one would need his/her very own private key to sign a request for authentication.

  This API library is inspired by CCXT, an extendable, easy to use, exchange connection library.
 Structures and function calls are roughly the same.
 We also utilized a library *coincurve* with high performance C extension *secp256k1* to accelerate the signing process, approximately 5ms for one signature.
 We will try to get listed in *CCXT* soon.